jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Correlation Identifier

-This pattern allows messages to be associated using a unique identifier.
+This pattern allows messages to be associated using a unique identifier, specifying that they are related in some way (e.g. Request-Reply).

 ```fsharp
 type PriceQuote = { QuoterId: string; RetailerId: string; RfqId: string; ItemId: string; RetailPrice: decimal; DiscountPrice: decimal }